alcexhim/UniversalEditor/README.md

 Prerequisites
 -------------
+* MBS.Framework
-* Sanjigen (if building Multimedia3D plugin)
+* MBS.Rendering (if building Multimedia3D plugin)
 * MBS.Framework.UserInterface (if building UserInterface)

-Glue is no longer a requirement for building UserInterface.
-Since Universal Editor engines have been removed in favor of Universal Widget Toolkit, AwesomeControls and Surodoine are no longer required.
-AwesomeControls may be required for building Universal Widget Toolkit Windows Forms Engine until the controls are successfully ported to Universal Widget Toolkit.

 Building
 --------
 The solution and dependencies need to be cleaned up before we can write a proper tutorial for building.
-Keep everything in the same parent directory, *git clone* alcexhim/UniversalEditor, alcexhim/MBS.Framework, alcexhim/MBS.Framework.UserInterface, and (maybe) alcexhim/Auraluminous and its dependencies if you wish to build the associated plugin.
+Keep everything in the same parent directory, *git clone* alcexhim/UniversalEditor, alcexhim/MBS.Framework, and alcexhim/MBS.Framework.UserInterface.

 The application *WILL NOT* work properly if the appropriate Universal Widget Toolkit engine, MBS.Framework.UserInterface.(engine).dll, is not in the Output/(configuration) directory!
 The build process at this time does not automatically copy this file from the MBS.Framework.UserInterface output directory to the Universal Editor output directory.
+You may use the uwt-install-gtk.sh and uwt-install-wf.sh scripts (in bash) to do this.

-Currently the most up-to-date User Interface Engine is GTK, but I hope to be bringing the Windows Forms one up to par soon.
+Currently the most up-to-date User Interface Engine is GTK, but I have made a lot of progress in bringing the Windows Forms one up to par.
 You might find that the GTK engine only works on Linux.
 I can't offer any help or support for getting the GTK engine to work on a different operating system.
-In the future, the Windows Forms engine should be used on Windows.
+You should be able to use the Windows Forms engine on the latest version of Windows with minimal trouble.

 Customization and Branding
 --------------------------